| Title: | Statistical Reporting with 'Quarto' |

 passed to |

-Quantifies frequencies of missing observations on a variable and missing variables on an observaton and produces variables tables and (depending on the number of NA
+Quantifies frequencies of missing observations on a variable and missing variables on an observaton and produces variables tables and (depending on the number of NAs) multiple graphic displays in Quarto tabs.
+The results are best understood by referring to this.

 nothing; outputs Quarto/RMarkdown text and tabs for a full report section